panoply/spx/docs/src/views/docs/usage/components.md

   </div>
 </section>
 <!--
-  Additional Component doom element reference placed outside of the components tree which will be index 1 in the array list: "this.dom.foo()" -->
+  Additional Component dom element references placed outside of the component view are supported.
+This would be on index 1: "this.fooNodes[1]" -->
 <div spx-dom="demo.foo">
   Hello World!